Quantum Listenings -- Amateur Sonification of Vacuum and other Noises: Basics of Sonification

 Neglecting the last term, the long-range surface attraction downshifts by its intrinsic curvature (second derivative) the cantilever vibration.
 This is a common method to measure surface forces \cite{Giessibl97}, but requires some model assumptions to reconstruct a full force-distance curve.
 As the cantilever approaches the surface, the linearization behind Eq.\,(\ref{eq:frequency-shift}) breaks down, and the vibration becomes anharmonic.
 This is shown in Fig.\:\ref{fig:listen-to-AFM} where the numerical solution to Eq.\,(\ref{eq:LJ-AFM-oscillator}) is plotted: the upper left panels give the quadratures in the time domain, the lower right ones the spectrum of the vibration.
 Upon approaching a sample, eventually neither the natural spring constant $k = m \Omega^2$ nor the piezo-control force are able to compensate for the attractive forces: the cantilever then moves into a second equilibrium position closer to the surface.
 Right at the transition, the potential is bistable [around distance $0.60\,{\rm nm}$ in Fig.\:\ref{fig:listen-to-AFM}(c)].
 Between this point and $0.57\,{\rm nm}$, the down-shifted vibration disappears and is replaced by a strongly coloured spectrum with many harmonics.

 It is quite interesting to appreciate these features acoustically from the provided \texttt{ .mp3} file.
 The sonification is generated from the numerical solution with the \texttt{ scipy.io.wavfile} package.
 The nominal frequency $\Omega/2\pi$ has been mapped to the audio band.
 We have used audio software to remove phase jumps that slipped into the simulated raw data and to patch datasets at different distances into a single file.
-It is surprising that in acoustic synthesis of this kind, the ear clearly perceives a single phase slip or discontinuity as a ``knack''.
+It is surprising that in acoustic synthesis of this kind, the ear clearly perceives a single phase slip or discontinuity as a ``knack''. \ch{Actual experimental data also contain a noise floor due to amplifiers and the intrinsic thermal motion, as can be heard in Ref.\:\cite{Blencowe25}.
+A natural \textbf{exercise} to take this into account would be a stochastic model with an additional Langevin force on the rhs of Eq.\,(\ref{eq:LJ-AFM-oscillator}).
+Non-additive noise is expected to emerge in the strongly nonlinear regime close to contact and may lead to a qualitatively different spectral density \cite{Biro_2005a}.}

 This way of ``listening'' to an AFM may prove useful for experimenters.
 The second and higher harmonics in Fig.\:\ref{fig:listen-to-AFM} (b) ($d = 0.61\,{\rm nm}$) should be a valuable precursor to the ``snap-in'' scenario that may also run the trouble of damaging the instrument.
 (The rumor indeed goes that experienced experimenters are capable to ``listen and gauge'' the good or bad shape of their instruments.)